 Count: Counts records by context.

-After configuring Properties, in Configure Relationships, click Add and choose the type: Data Table, Dimension, or Users.
-Then map the corresponding columns.
+After configuring the Properties step, in Configure Relationships, click Add and choose the type: Data Table, Dimension, or Users.
+Then map the matching columns.

 Yes, but you must save the data table first.

-After saving, reopen it in edit mode and configure the relationship to the same table.
+After saving the table, reopen it for editing and configure the relationship with the same table.

-The Audit option, when enabled, allows tracking changes and access to the data table (for more information, see: Audit).
+When enabled, the Auditing option allows tracking changes and access to the data table (for more information, see: Auditing).

 The Storage and Storage folder options define where files are saved in Azure.
-If a folder is specified, it is created inside the container; if left blank, files are saved directly in the container (for more information, see: Storage).
+If a folder name is provided, it is created inside the container; if left blank, files are saved directly in the container (for more information, see: Storage).